Emily-Wood/aguaclara_tutorial/Interactive-Tutorial-1-Markdown.md

 Write your favorite quote.
 It must be attributed to Albert Einstein.

-> Two things are infinite: the universe and human stupidity; and I'm not sure about the universe. - ALbert Einstein
+> Two things are infinite: the universe and human stupidity; and I'm not sure about the universe. - Albert Einstein

 ## Horizontal Rules